khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

 ## Using LangChain Agents

 LangChain provides a higher-level abstraction for building agents.
 It handles the loop, tool integration, and memory management for you.
+If you are new to LangChain, start with our [Beginner Guide to LangChain in Python](/posts/Beginner-Guide-to-LangChain-in-Python/).

 ```bash
 pip install langchain langchain-openai langchain-community